richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 14 September 2003 — Jacques Vallee states Hal Puthoff was a part of John Petersen and the Arlington Institute’s “semi-official” scenario exercise that included role playing in various situations of potential ET contact.
+**(PUBLIC DOMAIN)** - 14 September 2003 — Jacques Vallée states Hal Puthoff was a part of John Petersen and the Arlington Institute’s “semi-official” scenario exercise that included role playing in various situations of potential ET contact.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 2 October 2003 — Hal Puthoff admits to Jacques Vallee in a car that he wouldn’t tell Vallee everything about the secret black UFO program to protect one critical “deep throat” and in case Vallee is ever polygraphed.
+**(PUBLIC DOMAIN)** - 2 October 2003 — Hal Puthoff admits to Jacques Vallée in a car that he wouldn’t tell Vallee everything about the secret black UFO program to protect one critical “deep throat” and in case Vallee is ever polygraphed.
 Puthoff states that the ATP Group in the 1980s, sponsored by BDM Corp. and led by Col John Alexander, was killed because “there was already another project.”
 Puthoff states it was “deeply black” and “somebody” didn’t want it exposed or duplicated.

 Puthoff also shows Vallee the VADM Thomas Wilson notes on this date and states they were written by Eric Davis.
 Puthoff says to “join” the project you have to have something major to contribute.
 “What are our chances?
 We don’t even know who the major contractor is,” he says.
 Vallee believes Wilson may be polygraphed at his next job as President of ATK Missiles because he may have leaked privileged information to Davis.
 Vallee also states he is told that the program was inside government but under Nixon it was transferred to a private contractor to secure it.